Museums

 “When the oil industry first boomed, coal was used to supply power to the equipment,” explains a Green River Valley Museum exhibit.

-In July 2000, the top section of an old production derrick was moved from the natural gas field between Big Piney and LaBarge to Norris Park at the East end of town – as a tribute to the contributions made by the oil and gas industry to the community.
-The derrick first came to the area in 1955 from Casper.
+In July 2000, the top section of an old production derrick was moved from the natural gas field between Big Piney and LaBarge to Norris Park at the East end of town — as a tribute to the contributions made by the oil and natural gas industry to the community.
+The derrick originally arrived in 1955 from Casper.
+Col. William F. Cody once unsuccessfully searched for oil near Cody.

 Hot Springs County Museum & Cultural Center